Practical hybrid decoding scheme for parity-encoded spin systems: EXPERIMENTAL DEMONSTRATION

 with the assumption $x_{ii}=1$ for $i=1,\ldots,K$, Eq.(\ref{eq:43}) is just the Hamiltonian of the SLHZ system given in Fig.\ref{fig:3}.
-The $(K-1)$-degenerated ground state of the second term in Eq.(\ref{eq:43}) defines the code-states.
-Sampling from the low-temperature equilibrium state of $H^{code}(\hat{\boldsymbol{x}})$, we can see which is most likely to be the code-state given by the matrix $\hat{\boldsymbol{z}}=\boldsymbol{Z}^{T}\boldsymbol{Z}$ that minimizes $H^{code}(\hat{\boldsymbol{x}})$, as shown in Eq.(\ref{eq:42}), where $\boldsymbol{Z}=(Z_{1},\ldots,Z_{K})$ is the source-state.
-Therefore, optimization using this Hamiltonian amounts to nothing but word MAP decoding.
-However, in contrast to Eq.(\ref{eq:42}), $\hat{\boldsymbol{z}}=\hat{\boldsymbol{1}}_{K\times K}$ cannot be assumed in the evaluation of performance in this case.
-This is because both the correlation term (first term) as well as the penalty term (second term) in Eq.(\ref{eq:43}) violate the symmetry conditions required for the all-one code-state assumption to hold.
-As a result, the performance of the word MAP decoding based on Eq.(\ref{eq:43}) depends not only on the error distribution $\hat{\boldsymbol{e}}$ but also on $\hat{\boldsymbol{z}}$.
-This implies that the performance is dependent on a set of coupling constants $\{J_{ij}\}$, and thus, problem-dependent.
+The $(K-1)$-degenerated ground state of the second term in Eq.(\ref{eq:43}) defines the code states.
+Sampling from the low-temperature equilibrium state of $H^{code}(\hat{\textbf{x}})$, we can see which is most likely to be the code state given by the matrix $\hat{\textbf{z}}=\textbf{Z}^{T}\textbf{Z}$ that minimizes $H^{code}(\hat{\textbf{x}})$, as shown in Eq.(\ref{eq:42}), where $\textbf{Z}=(Z_{1},\ldots,Z_{K})$ is the source state.
+Therefore, optimization using this Hamiltonian simply amounts to word-MAP decoding.
+However, in contrast to Eq.(\ref{eq:42}), $\hat{\textbf{z}}=\hat{\boldsymbol{1}}_{K\times K}$ cannot be assumed in the evaluation of performance in this case.
+This is because both the correlation term (the first term) as well as the penalty term (the second term) in Eq.(\ref{eq:43}) violate the symmetry conditions required for the all-one code-state assumption to hold.
+As a result, the performance of the word-MAP decoding based on Eq.(\ref{eq:43}) depends not only on the error distribution $\hat{\boldsymbol{e}}$ but also on $\hat{\boldsymbol{z}}$.
+This implies that the performance is dependent on a set of coupling constants $\{J_{ij}\}$, and thus, is problem-dependent.